feast-dev/feast/ui/CONTRIBUTING.md

 3. Package the modules for distributions.
 Run the library build script with `yarn build:lib`.
 We use [Rollup](https://rollupjs.org/) for building the module, and the configs are in the `rollup.config.js` file.
 4. Publish the package to NPM.
 Run `npm publish`
 5. [Check NPM to see that the package was properly publish](https://www.npmjs.com/package/@feast-dev/feast-ui).

-## 2) Linking to the new UI in the Feast Python SDK

-To ensure this gets released in the next Feast SDK patch release, update the `package.json` file in [../sdk/python/ui](../sdk/python/feast/ui/) (specifically bumping the version of @feast-dev/feast-ui to the new version).